zeroledger/vycrypt/README.md

 - **Stealth Addresses**: Create and derive stealth addresses using secp256k1 public keys and random values
 - **ECDH Encryption**: Asymmetric encryption using ephemeral key pairs and AES-256-GCM
+- **Quantum-Resistant Encryption**: Post-quantum encryption using ML-KEM-768 (Kyber) in a separate module
 - **Elliptic Curve Operations**: Secure multiplication of public and private keys on secp256k1 curve
 - **Type Safety**: Full TypeScript support with comprehensive type definitions